ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xIII.md

 print("David's Information:", addressBook["David"])
 print("Dana's Phone Number:", addressBook["Dana"][1])  # Knowing that the phone number is at index one
 ```
-Address book: dictionaries as values
+Address book: dictionaries as values (refer to these individual values by keys instead of by indices)
 ```python
 addressBook = {
 "David": {"address" : "555 Home St", "phone" : "4045551234", "email" : "david@david.com"},